Chicago’s Hermosa Neighborhood

 Hermosa

 On my first visit I focused on West Armitage.
-I hope to go back and explore other spots on West Fullerton.
+On my second visit, I focused on West Fullerton and further north on West Diversey.
 My recommendations to visit include:

 Right Bee Cider: At 1830 N. Kostner in the former Schwinn Bicycle factory.
 They make and distribute their ciders onsite, and in addition, there is a tasting room so you can try their ciders along with cocktails, using their products, and with guest beers.
 Currently they make eight ciders.
 I particularly liked the Blossom 6% which was light and refreshing on a hot night.
 It is made with cherry blossom, lemon myrtle and rooftop honey.
 It is operated by Charlie Davis and his wife Katie Morgan.